hofmanradek/kaas/README.md

 ```

 * The last step is to start celery worker which does all the heavy work:)
      - Before you proceed please make sure your RabbitMQ server is running.
 Either run `rabbitmq-server` or start RabbitMQ as a service.
-To verify you can try [http://localhost:5672](http://localhost:5672) i your browser and the url should offer you a file to download with text `AMQP` as its content.
+To verify you can try [http://localhost:5672](http://localhost:5672) in your browser and the url should offer you a file to download with text `AMQP` as its content.
      - We have a dedicated celery queue called `knapsack_solvers`.
-In a new terminal window in KaaS project root (`kaas/knapsack/`) start a new celery worker listening on that queue using `celery worker -A knapsack -l info -Q knapsack_solvers`
+In a new terminal window in KaaS project root (`kaas/knapsack/`) start a new celery worker listening on that queue using `celery worker -A knapsack -l info -Q knapsack_solvers`.
+It should yield:

 ```
  -------------- celery@panda.local v4.0.2 (latentcall)